payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-upi-sdk/index.md

 | paymentRelatedDetailsForMobileSDKHash | payment_related_details_for_mobile_sdk | value of the `userCredentials `(You have set it in paymentParams) |
 | validateVPAHash                       | validateVPA                            | VPA string of your user                                           |

-5. Call the following method of the PayUAPI class to get all available payment options to “Merchant”:
+5. Call the following method of the PayUAPI class to get all available payment options to "Merchant":

 ```swift Swift
 class func getUPIPaymentOptions(withPaymentParams params: PayUPaymentParams,